 Shawna’s work was so effective that it caught the USDA’s attention.
 In February 2011 she was selected as the USDA employee spotlight in the My USDA e-news magazine.
 The spotlight states, “Shawna Legarza’s innovative idea is helping veterans, and it’s helping the entire Department by bringing on more qualified employees.”
 The USDA is currently working to allow interested agencies to offer Shawna’s program in other areas of the country.

-Shawna’s work as a firefighter, her contributions as a novelist, and her innovations as a graduate psychology student have already had a profound impact.
-We are proud to count Shawna as a member of the Rockies community, and look forward to celebrating her future accomplishments!
+Shawna’s work as a firefighter, her contributions as a novelist, and her innovations as a graduate psychology student have already had a profound impact, one which is certain to only deepen as a University of the Rockies alumnae.

 *Practicum coursework is no longer offered in the School of Organizational Leadership at University of the Rockies.